Accountant for Taxi Drivers

 In short, any expenses incurred while running the business can be written off as an expense to claim.
 Even as small as investing in an emergency first aid kit to keep in the vehicle.

-What is the tax filing procedure for cab drivers?
+What is the tax filing procedure for taxi drivers?

 In the UK, Uber and taxi drivers are considered self-employed.
 Hence, they need to register under this category through the HMRC.

 One can do it online via the government portal.
 The standard details required are as follows:

 - Date of Birth

 - Self-employment details

 It is approximately a 15min procedure to register.
 Once registered, the HMRC will process your application and provide you with a unique taxpayer reference (UTR).
 It will be required moving forward in the tax submission.

 The tax year starts on the 6th of April and ends on the 5th of April next year.
 By the 31st of January, following the end of the tax year, one must submit their self-assessment and pay their taxes.